markmoxon/elite-universe-editor/README.md

 make.bat
 ```

-will produce a file called `bbc-elite-universe-editor.ssd` in the project folder that contains the BBC version of the Universe Editor, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-universe-editor-bbc.ssd` in the [`universe-editor-disks`](universe-editor-disks) folder that contains the BBC version of the Universe Editor, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux